 The applied aspects of their work flow from the umbrella of growth modulation.
 The Edelman laboratory reasoned that the optimal way to control a biologic event was by recapitulating natural means of regulation.
 Hence, polymeric controlled drug delivery systems should mimic natural release systems, and vascular implants should be devised with an intimate knowledge of the injury they induce.
 The development and mathematical characterization of perivascular and stent-based drug delivery is an example of the former, and design of an endovascular and drug-eluting stents from first principles and therapeutic tissue engineered endothelial cell constructs are examples of the latter.
 Harnessing materials science and emerging imaging modalities they discovered how to track the fate and function of environmentally-responsive dynamic materials in both in vivo and in vitro domains in a correlative fashion for range of materials in different organs, disease states and applications.

-Elazer is fellow of the American College of Cardiology, American Heart Association, Association of University Cardiologists, American Society of Clinical Investigation, American Institute of Medical and Biological Engineering, and the Institute of Medicine and National Academy of Engineering.
+Elazer is fellow of the American College of Cardiology, American Heart Association, Association of University Cardiologists, American Society of Clinical Investigation, American Institute of Medical and Biological Engineering, and the American Academy of Arts and Sciences, National Academy of Inventors, National Academy of Medicine and National Academy of Engineering.
 As Chief Scientific Advisor of Science: Translational Medicine he has set the tone for the national debate on translational research and innovation.
 As co-founder of ASTM F04.03 he helped create standards for cardiovascular implants.
-He is a member of FDA’s Science Board and an ORISE fellow in the FDA EIR.
+He served as a member of FDA’s Science Board and an ORISE fellow in the FDA EIR.
 For his work bringing cardiovascular translational research to an international level of excellence the Spanish Parliament and King Juan Carlos awarded Elazer with the Spanish Order of Civil Merit for his work.
 Most importantly as an avid ice hockey goalie Dr. Edelman's most recent accomplishment involves passing three levels of coaching licensure from the Massachusetts Youth Hockey league and coaching the Brookline Bantam B team.